 Why Due Diligence Matters

-• Validate the information provided by the seller
+• Verify the information provided

 • Assess the true value of the business

-• Make an informed investment decision
+• Make a well-informed investment decision

 • Build trust with potential buyers

-• Reduce the risk of the deal falling through later in the process
+• Reduce the risk of deal failure

-• Streamline the overall sale process
+• Streamline the entire sale process

 Key Areas of Due Diligence